September 26th, 2006

 - If that didn't work, it's time to get drastic.
 Take the bigger drill and use this to eat away at the head of the screw.
 You might not get the screw out, but you should be able to wear enough of the head away to allow you to remove the drive.

 Remember - the trick here is to work slowly and carefully.
 Take your time.

 Hope this helps and good luck!

 This entry was posted on Tuesday, September 26th, 2006 at 22:21 and is filed under Questions from Visitors.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.